Hypothesis Testing of Mixture Distributions using Compressed Data: -Error Exponent in Mixture Setting

-In contrast to the proof of Theorem \ref{thm_3}, although we can use the same sequence of compression mappings $(\phi_n)$ in testing $P_{Y^nX^n}$ against $\mathfrak{Q}_n$, we need to define a new sequence of decision mappings $\bar{\psi}_n$.
+In contrast to the achievability proof of Theorem \ref{thm_3}, although we can use the same sequence of compression mappings $(\phi_n)$ to compress $x^n$, we need to define a new sequence of decision mappings $\bar{\psi}_n$.
 For each $n$ and given the compression mapping $\phi_n$, define the following measure

-Define an acceptance region for our testing $P_{Y^nX^n}$ against $\mathfrak{Q}_n$ problem as follows
+Define an acceptance region for our testing $P_{Y^nX^n}$ against $Q_{Y^nX^n}$ problem as follows